Avi0n/aqua-telegram-bot/README.md

 I used this project to learn more about API's and Python so the code is messy and I probably did a lot of dumb stuff.
 If you want to fix something or add a feature, I'm open to pull requests!

 Requires [PyPy 3](https://www.pypy.org/) and MySQL/MariaDB
-Python packages are managed by pip in requirements.txt
+Python dependencies are managed by pip in requirements.txt
 At the moment, Aqua supports up to 3 different Telegram rooms.
 This was a conscious design decision because I did not want my instance of the bot to be shared and used by unauthorized rooms.

 Aqua currently supports the following commands: